iamwrong/knowledge_sharing/software_documentation/README.md

 You should be aware

 - The documentation will be read while browse through the code
-- The documentation will be read on a fancy-pants _online docs_ build over your documentation
+- The documentation will be read on a web fancy-pants _online docs_ build from the source code
 - The documentation will be shown on the IDE while users are typing the name of the classes and the methods.

 If you think of the latter two cases, it becomes obvious the reader will look at the documentation when she want to:
-* locate some code which has a given functionality
+* Locate some code which has a given functionality
-* learn how to use a given function, method or  class
+* Learn how to use a given function, method or  class

 Therefore the API documentation should focus on what it does and not how it does it.
 In other words the **details of the implementation should not be in